-We believe that while God does and can heal today, we believe that the sign gifts given to people, specifically the gift of tongues, the gift of prophecy, and the gift of healing, were used temporarily and for a number of purposes; (1) to validate the gospel message, (2) to validate the gospel messenger, and (3) to establish the early church.
-Since the gospel message is now complete and contained in the full and sufficient Word of God, we believe that these sign gifts ceased at the end of the apostolic era in the first century.
+We believe that the sign gifts, the gift of tongues, and the gift of healing, were used temporarily and for a number of purposes; (1) to validate the gospel message, (2) to validate the gospel messenger, and (3) to establish the early church.
+Since the gospel message is now complete and contained in the full and sufficient Word of God, the Bible, we believe that there is no need for these gifts today, and that these sign gifts ceased in the first century at the end of the apostolic era.
 Further, we hold that the biblical sign gifts are different from those described today.

 We teach that God has created all people in His image and therefore all humans are equal in importance before God.
-However, without making one inferior to the other, we believe that God has placed the leadership of the local church upon the men.
-Therefore, we believe that only men can serve as pastors and elders, and can lead, preach and teach when the entire assembly is gathered.
-Women can teach other women and children, and serve in a myriad of ways that honour Christ, and the men of the church, as designated by God, are called to lead and serve the church in a Christ-honoring way.
+We also believe that God has placed the leadership role of the local church upon the men.
+Only men can serve as pastors and elders.
+Only men can preach and teach when the entire assembly is gathered.
+Women can teach other women and children, and serve in a myriad of ways in the local church that honours Christ, but God has designated the men of the church to lead the church.

 Many people have differing views as to how the church should be run and function.
 Especially in these modern days, many churches have responded to a society that is indifferent to the Word of God, and to live in accordance with the truths that are found in Scripture.
 In the face of increasing pressure upon churches to be relevant and interesting, a biblical philosophy of ministry provides the church with biblical guidelines as to how the church should operate in the face of such opposition, and to stay faithful to the Word of God.
 Moreover, a biblical philosophy of ministry helps churches to understand their purpose, as well as serving as a guide to examining why they do what they do.
 In other words, the philosophy of ministry is a theology of ministry, in that it complements a statement of faith by outlying the set of principles that determine not only how the ministries in a church will function, but also acts as a guide to ministry choices and decisions.